-The Head of Learning Support is available to work with those pupils who have reached the required academic standard in the entrance examination but who need some help with general or specific learning difficulties to reach their full potential, including those who have English as an additional language and this is arranged and overseen by the Head of Learning Support.
-Referrals for support are made via the pupils' Head of Year.
+The Head of Learning Support is available to work with those pupils who have reached the required academic standard in the entrance examination but who need some help with general or specific learning difficulties to reach their full potential, including those who have English as an additional language.
 Please see the Learning Support Policy for further details.
-The School Nurse takes a similar responsibility for supporting pupils with a physical disability, liaising closely with the Head of Year and teaching staff
+The School Nurse takes a similar responsibility for supporting pupils with a physical disability, liaising closely with the Head of Year and teaching staff.